Quantization Backdoors to Deep Learning Commercial Frameworks: Experimental Validation

 \subsection{Experimental Setup}

-The PQ backdoor attack is implemented and tested using TensorFlow 2.5 framework.
+The PQ backdoor attack is implemented and mainly tested using TensorFlow 2.5 framework---when attacking PyTorch Mobile later for a generality affirmation, the PyTorch 1.10.1 framework is used.
 The Python version is 3.8.10.
 Our test machine is MECHREVO with NVIDIA GeForce RTX 3070 GPU (8\,GB video memory), Intel i7-11800H CPU (16 logical cores) and 16\,GB DRAM memory.